ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 1. Get ready to prepare the app for deployment!
-Update the application name property value in the `manifest.yml` file from COS-WebGallery, to the name you entered for your app on {{site.data.keyword.cloud_notm}} Platform and the other information as shown in Example 24, if necessary.
+Update the application name property value in the `manifest.yml` file from COS-WebGallery, to the name you entered for your app on {{site.data.keyword.cloud_notm}} Platform and the other information as shown in the example, if necessary.
 The application `manifest.yml` looks like the following example.
 You can customize the `package.json` file that is located in the app root directory for your app with the name of your app and your name as the author.